Last Updated: Oct 15, 2018

 Dressed for Snow

 Taking Christmas photos in the snow is a wonderful idea, but don’t forget to plan an outfit that’s as comfortable as it is cute!
-Red boots and a knit beanie will look great in pictures and keep you warm as your photographer snaps away.
+Red boots and a knit beanie will look great in pictures for your Nature Christmas cards and keep you warm as your photographer snaps away.

 Source: Daily Dose of Charm